-Monitoring, evaluation and learning has become central to how we work, but could face particular challenges and changes.
-Within the context of daily flux that we currently find ourselves in, planning and forecasting outcomes of interventions is impossible.
-How charities measure impact, and how funders ask for it, within this context of deep uncertainty is a question we will need to explore as we go.
+Monitoring, evaluation and learning has become central to how we work.
+Now it faces new challenges and changes.
+With the daily flux we find ourselves in, planning and forecasting outcomes is impossible.
+How charities measure impact, and how funders ask for it, is a question we will need to explore as we go.
 How they practically collect data is another.

 M&E practitioners will be asking: